CoreOffice/OLEKit/README.md

 1. Add `import OLEKit` at the top of a relevant source file.
 2. Use `OLEFile(_ path: String)` to create a new instance with a path to your OLE2 file.
-3. Use the `root` property of type `DirectoryEntry` on `OLEFile` to read the root directory entry, and `children` property on `DirectoryEntry` to traverse the tree of entries.
+3. Use the `root` property of type `DirectoryEntry` on `OLEFile` to read the root directory entry, and the `children` property on `DirectoryEntry` to traverse the tree of entries.
 4. Call `stream(_ entry:)` on your `OLEFile` instance to get access to the entry.
    This returns an instance of `DataReader` that provides helper `read()` functions